DPdotexe/DPs-Open-Library/README.md

 # DP's Open Library

 DP's Open Library is a web application that allows users to search for books by category using the Open Library API.
 Users can enter a book category, and the application will fetch and display a list of books related to that category.
-Users can then click on a book to view its details, including the title, author(s), cover image, and description.
+Users can see the title and the author of the book but if you are interested in a book you can click on the arrow to read the description.

 ## Table of Contents
 - [Demo](#demo)